tanner-iley/4641-Eco/index.md

 - **Explore Alternatives**: Explore other ML models that may more effectively interpret the data we want to learn about.
 Some models we were looking at include: Random Forests, which can capture non-linear relationships, or time-series models that can account for seasons.

 - **Other Metrics**: Calculate metrics such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE) to quantify the prediction error more accurately.

+# Updates

+Between the midterm checkpoint and final report, we changed the structure of the linear regression model.
+We changed the independent variable of the model from solely time to climate data and time.
+Additionally, since the climate data was separated by state, we changed the model to produce a visualization for each state in the Eastern Interconnection Grid.

+For linear regression, we identified that there were no significant correlations between climate data and time to AEP values (energy consumption).
+In regards to time, we can attribute the lack of correlation due to gaps in data where no AEP values were recorded and the limited time frame of data (2004-2018).

 # Visualization and Quantitative Metrics for Random Forest